 MEXICAN FINE DINING AT ITS FINEST

-Lara: This was the most memorable meal and the experience was on par with some of our best dining experiences in Barcelona.
+Lara: This was the most memorable meal and the experience was on par with some of our best dining experiences in Barcelona and Paris.
 This is innovative gastronomic cuisine of the kind I’d hope to discover more of in Mexico City.
 It wasn’t as consistent as Izote but even when a dish didn’t quite work it was always an interesting experiment in textures and flavours.
-I really like what the chef Enrique Olvera is doing and would love to see him open a smaller bistronomic like Jordi Artal’s Cinc Sentits in Barcelona.
-The seven-course tasting menu we had is a must for foodies, but at 950 pesos per person (US$73/UK£48) without wine, it’s an expensive meal by Mexican standards.
+I adore what chef Enrique Olvera is doing and would love to see him open a smaller more accessible bistronomic like Jordi Artal’s Cinc Sentits in Barcelona.
+The seven-course tasting menu we had is a must for foodies, but at 950 pesos per person (US$73/UK£48) without wine, it’s an expensive lunch by Mexican standards and beyond the reach of our food-loving Mexican friends.

 Terence: After the heaviness of a lot of the meals we ate in Mexico City, especially at places like El Cardenal, Pujol was a revelation.
 Until the bill arrived.
-It did blunt a wonderful dining experience – but if it was French or Spanish cuisine I would not have baulked at handing over that much money.
-Do I think that Mexican cuisine doesn’t reach the heights of what is being done with Spanish and French cuisine?
-No – the first cookbook I bought was on Mexican cuisine!
-I do like what they’re doing, I just wish there were more restaurants like Pujol that are more approachable in the way that Barcelona’s restaurants have democratised the work and legacy of chef Ferran Adrià.
-I’d be the happiest guy in the world if I came back and saw more food like this than the somewhat stale cuisine of many of Mexico City’s more popular and relatively expensive traditional restaurants.
+It did blunt a sublime dining experience – sure, if it was French or Spanish cuisine I would not have baulked at handing at the price.
+Does that mean I think that Mexican cuisine doesn’t reach the heights of what is being done with Spanish and French cuisine?
+Absolutely not – the first cookbook I bought was on Mexican cuisine!
+I do like what they’re doing.
+I just wish there were more restaurants like Pujol that are more approachable in the way that Barcelona’s small restaurants have democratised the work and legacy of chef Ferran Adrià.
+I’d be the happiest guy in the world if I came back and saw more food like this than the somewhat stale cuisine of some of Mexico City’s more popular traditional restaurants.

 Petrarca 254, Polanco